Best Ideas for St Valentine’s Email Newsletters

 You’ve kept on reminding customers that the holiday is around the corner.
 But your email sent on February 13th, will be of great use for those who were pretty insecure about what to buy.

-Remind them this is their last chance to order delivery.
+Remind them this is their last chance for the on-time delivery.

 And certainly, there will be those who’ll realize just on St Valentine’s day that they were quite busy and forgot to buy presents.